slavvy-coelho/Web-scraping-using-Beautiful-Soup/README.md

 <p align='center'><i>age≈2020+23−gradyear</i></p>

-For example, if one graduates from a university in 1990, then the age is estimated as <i>2020+23-1990 = 53. </i>
+For example, if one graduates from a university in 1990, then the age is estimated as <i>2020+23-1990 = 53. </i> <br>
-<b>(a) Crawl Web Page</b>
+<b>(a) Crawl Web Page:</b><br>
 You notice that faculty profile pages contain graduation information.
-For example, you can see that Dr. Jiannan Wang graduated from Harbin Institute of Technology in 2008 at http://www.sfu.ca/computing/people/faculty/jiannanwang.html.
+For example, you can see that Dr. Jiannan Wang graduated from Harbin Institute of Technology in 2008 at http://www.sfu.ca/computing/people/faculty/jiannanwang.html. <br>

-Please write code to download the 64 profile pages and save each page as a text file.
+Please write code to download the 64 profile pages and save each page as a text file.<br>